HtyCorp/serverbot2-core/scribble/roadmap/overview.md

 High UX impact, improves problematic rough edges on commands

 #### Tasks
-* Migrate commands (currently in CommandService) to a standard model package)
+* Migrate commands (currently in CommandService) to a standard model package
+* Investigate ephemeral (per-game) threads for status messaging
 * Rework slash command registration to use model directly from relay code
 * Replace DMs for private links with ephemeral messages
 * Implement assisted flows using Discord message components for UI